 For more information please see How Aging Affects Driving Ability on the Driver Wellness page.

 In accordance with Section 627.0652, Florida Statutes, any Florida driver 55 years of age or older is eligible to complete a driver safety course and receive a cost reduction on car insurance for three years.
-For a list of mature driver insurance discount courses go to the Florida DHSMV Granddriver website.
+For a list of mature driver insurance discount courses go to the Florida FLHSMV Granddriver website.

 To find the closest AARP Driver Safety Course near you, visit their Driver Safety website.